-12.2.4.4 Materials with special properties, such as sensitivity to light, humidity, or temperature, should be handled and stored accordingly.
+12.2.4.4 Materials with special requirements such as avoidance of exposure to light, humidity, and temperature, and shelf-life limitations should be handled and stored appropriately.
 Proper care and handling of chemicals is also a health and safety concern.
-Procedures should be established to ensure that materials having a limited shelf life are not used after their specified expiration dates.

 12.2.4.5 Documented procedures should be used to control movement of samples through the laboratory in a manner consistent with their intended use.
-These procedures should include practices for receiving, inspecting, storing, handling, security, and disposition of samples.
+These procedures should include practices receiving, inspecting, storing, handling, security, and disposition of samples.